Thunkzin/project1_sshell/REPORT.md

 `char to_be_parsed[2]` parameter.
 Secondly, parsing these two strings again but using white space as the `char to_be_parsed[2]` parameter this time.
 Then, call the redirection function to redirect the stdout to the file's directory by `dup2()` funciton.
-Finally, run the left hand sides string by implementing system_sshell, and the output will be directed into the file (right hand sides string).
+Finally, run the left hand sides string by implementing `system_sshell()`, and the output will be directed into the file (right hand sides string).

 ### Piping